open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 ### Hardware maturity

-I'd say, sort of 80 to 90 percent of the way to product ready.
+The microscope is about 80 to 90 percent of the way to product ready.
 In terms of performance, its product ready.
-We're doing clinical evaluations to check it's good enough to diagnose malaria.
+We're now doing clinical evaluations to check whether it is good enough to diagnose malaria.

 ### Rebuilds

-The device has been used and built on every continent, including Antarctica and in at least 40 countries.
+The device has been used and built on every continent, including Antarctica, and in at least 40 countries.
 250 people participated in the forum, but it is difficult to know how many built the microscope.
 We assume that there are thousands of microscopes out there, but we don't know for sure.